jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 A second great resource is [Todd Motto's](http://toddmotto.com/) AngularJS Style Guide.
 Todd has a [blog post](http://toddmotto.com/opinionated-angular-js-styleguide-for-teams/) where he introduces his reasoning for some of his choices.
-Cooler yet, he has a [GitHub repository](https://github.com/toddmotto/angularjs-styleguide) that he keeps up to date with the latest set of changes and reasoning.
+Cooler yet, he has a [GitHub repository](https://github.com/toddmotto/angularjs-styleguide) that he keeps up to date with his latest set of changes and reasoning behind them.

 A third resource is from [John Papa](http://www.johnpapa.net/), one time Microsoft evangelist and Google Developer Expert.
 Like Todd, John has a GitHub repo with his [Style Guide](https://github.com/johnpapa/angularjs-styleguide).

 The great thing about what both Todd and John have done by putting their Style Guides on GitHub is that it makes it easy to make one of them YOUR Style Guide.
 Clone the repo and publish within your organization.
-It is a great way to get started to introduce consistency.
+It is a great way to get started and introduce consistency within your organization.

-I have decided to follow the example setup by John Papa.
+I have decided to gnerally follow the style guide setup by John Papa.
 I find his [Pluralsight courses](http://www.pluralsight.com/author/john-papa) to be great resources for developers and you have to start some place.

 ###IIFE###
-The first thing we are going to do to our code is to rework our code to implement IIFEs.
-IIFEs stand for Immediately-Invoked Function Expressions, pronounced 'iify'.
+The first thing we are going to do to our code is to rework how our code to implement IIFEs.
+IIFEs stand for Immediately-Invoked
+Function Expressions, pronounced 'iify'.
 This is a standard JavaScript best practice to isolate scope of functions.
 JavaScript has a single execution scope, as you  load more and more libraries and variables, you run into the "opportunity" for name collisions.
 This makes for a very painful day of code debugging.